 The branch network of the Society continues to be a major source of its mortgage lending and retail funding.
-As at 4 April 2013 it had 750 branches of Nationwide Building Society in the United Kingdom and the Isle of Man.
+As at 4 April 2014 it had over 750 branches of Nationwide Building Society in the United Kingdom and the Isle of Man.
 The Society believes that its branch network is an integral part of its distribution network and expects to maintain its current size.

 The Society's goal is to utilise its branch network efficiently.
 All of its branches market its residential mortgage, retail savings, personal lending, personal investment and insurance products.
-The Society commenced a transformation programme in 2008 to replace ageing legacy systems and to improve product innovation and customer service.
-The Society's new mortgage sales system has improved the service it is able to offer its intermediary customers.
+The Society has continued to make significant investment in transforming its products and delivery channels through the implementation of new systems and organisational structures and to meet consumer expectations of digital banking.